Artarcadman/Data-deduplication-service/README.md

-### Service for deduplication data synk with PostgreSQL
+Service for deduplication data synk with PostgreSQL

+1. Add your file in "origin_data" folder